 Blake JW.
 Europeans in West Africa, 1450-1560: documents to illustrate the nature and scope of Portuguese enterprise in West Africa, the abortive attempt of Castilians to create an empire there, and the early English voyages to Barbary and Guinea.
+Vol. Works issued by the Hakluyt Society.
+Second series.
 London: Printed for the Hakluyt Society; 1942.